-The Bachelor of Arts in Judaic Studies degree program consists of 66 credits beyond the general education program or associate's degree (AA - 60 crs), for a total of 126 semester cr. hrs.
-The required courses are available live on site, online, and via correspondence/distance learning.
+The Bachelor of Arts in Judaic Studies degree program consists of 60 credits beyond the general education program or associate's degree (AA - 60 crs), for a total of 120 semester cr. hrs.

 Students who wish to may earn their degree through the Netzer David International Yeshiva do so by focusing their elective courses on the history and background of Judaism.
 To do this, it is essential to consult with the Rosh of the Netzer David International Yeshiva.
-There is a great deal of flexibility, but it is important to plan in advance (See Netzer David International Yeshiva on page 36)
+There is a great deal of flexibility, but it is important to plan in advance (See Netzer David International Yeshiva on page \\)